Chuck Hayes

-Charles Edward Hayes Jr. (born June 11, 1983) is a retired American professional basketball player and director of basketball operations for the Golden State Warriors of the National Basketball Association (NBA).
-He played college basketball for the University of Kentucky.
+Charles Edward Hayes Jr. (born June 11, 1983) is an American basketball executive and former professional player who is the director of basketball operations for the Golden State Warriors of the National Basketball Association (NBA).
+An undersized 6 ft 6 in (1.98 m) center, he played college basketball for the University of Kentucky.
+From 2006 to 2015, he played in the NBA for the Houston Rockets, Sacramento Kings, and Toronto Raptors.

 High school career

 As a junior attending Modesto Christian High School in Modesto, California, Hayes was named all-league and all-state.
-That year he grabbed 31 rebounds in the 2000 Northern California championship game - a California High School record for all divisions.
+That year, he grabbed 31 rebounds in the 2000 Northern California championship game – a California High School record for all divisions.
 As a senior, Hayes was named "Mr. Basketball" in California and a Parade All-American while leading his team to the state championship game.
 Hayes was also named an all-state football player as a sophomore.

 College career

 Hayes arrived at the University of Kentucky (UK) in 2001 after choosing UK over Kansas in a close recruiting battle.
 Hayes was named to the All-SEC Freshman Team in 2002.
 During the next three years, he contributed to a resurgence in Kentucky basketball along with Keith Bogans, Gerald Fitch, Erik Daniels and Kelenna Azubuike.
 Over Hayes' sophomore, junior and senior seasons, Kentucky accumulated a record of 87–15 (.853), and earned final AP rankings of 1st, 2nd and 7th respectively.
 During Hayes' senior season, the Kentucky athletics department promoted him as an All-American candidate, using the slogan "All He Does Is Win".
 Although Hayes was named the 2004 SEC defensive player of the year, he did not earn All-American honors.

 Hayes finished his career at Kentucky ranking 7th all time in rebounds, 8th in steals, 9th in blocked shots and 35th in points.
 He also tied Alex Groza for the Kentucky record for most consecutive starts with 110.

 Hayes was a member of the 2003 USA men's Pan American Games team.
 He started all five games and led the team with 7.6 rebounds per game.
 The team finished in fourth place with a 2–3 record playing against internationally experienced teams from North and South America.